awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 Choose the **Invoke** button.
 After the Lambda function is invoked, you see a successful message.

 ![AWS Tracking Application](images/lambda.png)

+**Note**: You may have to set a longer timeout period for the Lambda function.
+For information, see [Configuring functions in the console](https://docs.aws.amazon.com/lambda/latest/dg/configuration-console.html).

 ### Next steps
 Congratulations, you have created an AWS Lambda function that detects PPE in images located in an Amazon S3 bucket.
 As stated at the beginning of this tutorial, be sure to terminate all of the resources you created while going through this tutorial to ensure that you’re not charged.